nmshahir/sun_and_shadow_lorebook/src/99-2-ch1-synopsis.md

 4. Lightsong wrote a letter to lady Louissa entreating her to Parlay.
 5. Lady Louissa Corrack came over but was really mistrusting.
 6. We got the big crate open with the help of Lady Corrack.
-7. Lady Louissa Corrack's sister (Shaheela) was in the crate!
+7. Lady Louissa Corrack's sister (Shaheila) was in the crate!
 Also an ornate chest.
 8. Tierson and Ewyin knocked down the door and that's where we find ourselves.

 ### Twilight/Evening

 - The Corracks attack!
 We defuse it.
 The battle disengages.
-- The infamous Dread Queen Shaheela, believed to be executed and burned at the stake at the royal palace of Lynnla in Balnourial, one year ago, by Lord Chakri.
+- The infamous Dread Queen Shaheila, believed to be executed and burned at the stake at the royal palace of Lynnla in Balnourial, one year ago, by Lord Chakri.
   - Second wife and mother of the King Helman's Third Son.
   - Many claimed she was a necromancer.
-King Helman was assumed dead after a tournament but mysteriously came back and Shaheela took more control.
+King Helman was assumed dead after a tournament but mysteriously came back and Shaheila took more control.
   - The first two children died mysteriously, Renni mayhaps will take the throne?
 Conspiracy???
   - Shahella was notorious figure in Lynnla.
   - Her misrule is credited for the invasion of the Empire.
 - Chakri was listening to us the whole time!!!
 The bastard!
 - Bomb's gonna go off.
 Fuckin Chakri.
 We got barricaded.
 Tiersen's guards try to break the barricade.
-- Shaheela blinds Hazar, Flim Flam, and Boudicca...
+- Shaheila blinds Hazar, Flim Flam, and Boudicca...
-- Lightsong persuades Shaheela and Louissa to focus on the defusing the bomb!
+- Lightsong persuades Shaheila and Louissa to focus on the defusing the bomb!
 - Hazar asks for the blindness to be removed.
-- Hazar, Shaheela, Louissa, Flim Flam check the box to see if they can defuse it.
+- Hazar, Shaheila, Louissa, Flim Flam check the box to see if they can defuse it.
 - Torin and Boudicca throw the bomb out the window.
 - The bomb lands among Chakri's goons.
 - We all huddle in the corner; Hazar scoops up treasure and makes failed passes at the Dread Queen.
 - The bomb goes off and Lightsong, Hazar, and Flim Flam go into a dark purgatory; apparently the building fell on us.

+## Day 5

+New NPC party member: _Dread Queen Shaheila of Lynnla_.
+New NPC party member: _Roach the Horse_.

-### After the bomb, night-time
+### After the bomb, in the morning

-- We come back to consciousness, in the mires outside of Crag.
+- We come back to consciousness, in the mires outside of Crag, we're in the woods.
 - Torin and Boudicca feel alright, but Flim Flam, Hazar, and Lightsong feel like they've come back from the dead.
 - We are not in the city.
-- The Darkvisioners see Shaheela on the log.
+- The Darkvision having characters see Shaheila on the log.
 - Crag plaza was levelled, Thorvir is dead, by a beam in his own house.
 - Chakri we learn is also interim governor of Lynnla.
-Shaheela spits on the ground.
+Shaheila spits on the ground.
+- Shaheila dragged us from the graveyard pits and brought us here to the Crag mires.
-- We discuss what to do next.
+- We discuss what to do next - we decide on fleeing Crag and going to Taynuilt.

+### Making out from camp, through the sub-boreal swamp

+- We stumble upon Hazar's old stolen horse, surrounded by Slime Monsters!
+  - Lightsong, being the erudite scholar that he is, informs the party that the monsters are weak to fire.
+  - The horse is surrounded by the slime creatures who wish to devour it.
+  - After a long fight, we defeat the monsters.
+    - The battle starts a forest fire (we use lots of fire attacks and a flaming spear)
+  - Boudicca and Hazar have to clean off the slime, which is damaging them over time.
+  - A Gator-maid (think Mermaid but instead of half fish, half alligator)
+  - We get out of there!
+Torin gets the horse.

+### Midday - The small fishng village Northeast of Crag

+- Go to fishing village, McConnor gets us into town and we meet Timothy.
+- Timothy takes the crew to Crag.

+### Evening - Boarding the ship for Laghwair, Taynuilt

+- Timothy points us to a boat that can take us to Læghwair, Taynuilt.
+- Toto the Dwarf Lady takes us up on the boat, with her dog Dorothy.
+  - Pop Cornwall III, halfling, comes out and offers passage.
+  - We pay 150 gold apiece.
+  - We long rest.

+__END OF DAY 5__

+___END OF CHAPTER 1___